Track reconstruction as a service for collider physics

 A further test of the throughput saturation scan was conducted with a fully realistic setup of the HLT workflow using an emulated HLT system constructed using Google Cloud.
 By deploying a server with ten model instances running on a single NVIDIA Tesla T4 \ac{GPU}, the Triton server hosted the Patatrack models and received inference requests from multiple synchronized 4-thread CPU client jobs.
 Each scan was performed twice per data point to ensure the stability of the results.
 The throughput remained stable until the \ac{GPU} computing resources reached full saturation.
 Saturation occurred when 240 synchronized 4-thread CPU client jobs were sent to the server, beyond which the throughput began to decrease.

 Throughput measurements were repeated multiple times at each data point, with the uncertainties calculated as the standard deviation of the measured throughput values for a given test.
-The results show that the Patatrack-as-a-service framework can process up to 240 simultaneous inference requests without experiencing a drop in throughput.
+As shown in Fig~\ref{fig:saturation_test}, the results show that the Patatrack-as-a-Service framework can process up to 240 simultaneous inference requests without experiencing a drop in throughput.
 A 2\% increase in throughput was observed compared to the average throughput under direct connection, highlighting the server's capability to optimize and handle a higher number of simultaneous inference requests.
-Moreover, when comparing with the existing CMS HLT GPU model, we find that we can more than double the number of threads that a GPU can service.
+Moreover, when comparing our approach with the existing CMS HLT GPU model, represented by the orange line, we find that we can more than double the number of threads that a GPU can service.